1854books/VCRM/README.md

 world must pay homage to him.
 I want to impress on your mind that we are bound to listen to him as the great father of philosophy.
 This wonderful man, the most ancient of philosophers, is mentioned even in the Shruti:
-"O Lord, Thou who produced the sage Kapila in the Beginning."
-How wonderful his perceptions were, and if there is ant proof required of the extraordinary power of the perception of Yogis, such men are the proof.
+“O Lord, Thou who produced the sage Kapila in the Beginning.“ How wonderful his perceptions were, and if there is ant proof required of the extraordinary power of the perception of Yogis, such men are the proof.
 They had no microscopes or telescopes.
 Yet how fine their